-Tropical-storm-force wind gusts are already occurring this morning across South Florida and the Keys.
+Tropical-storm-force wind gusts across parts of South Florida and the Keys.
 Sustained tropical-storm-force winds are expected to begin this evening in Southeast Florida then spread across Southwest Florida through the overnight.
 Winds may not subside until tomorrow afternoon in South Florida and the Keys.